photoprism/photoprism-docs/docs/user-guide/index.md

 Be patient, this may take a while depending on your server hardware and how many files you have.

-Your [photos](organize/browse.md) and [videos](organize/video.md) will successively become visible in search results and other parts of the user interface, one after another.
+Your [photos](organize/browse.md) and [videos](organize/video.md) will successively become visible in search results and other parts of the user interface.
 The counts in the navigation are constantly updated, so you can follow the progress.

-If photos are missing, they might be in [review](organize/review.md) due to low quality or missing metadata.
+In case some of your pictures are still missing when indexing has been completed, they might be in [Review](organize/review.md) due to low quality or incomplete metadata.
 You can turn this and other features off in [Settings](settings/general.md), depending on your specific use case.